-The exercises aimed at reducing payroll costs have resulted and will All training activities entailing cash outflows have been suspended result in unavoidable talent loss.
-This will need to be compensated or cancelled.
-Internal training was dispensed by the Training through further development and empowerment of in-house talent, Academy Beachcomber, which continued to enhance its pool of inas well as selective recruitment when activities resume normally. house resources.
-During the lockdown period, Artisans were encouraged to pursue free online learning through links forwarded Other human capital risks identified in the 2018-2019 Annual Report, to them via an internal Facebook group.
-The second edition and responses thereto, remain broadly speaking unchanged.
+All training activities entailing cash outflows have been suspended or cancelled.
+Internal training was dispensed by the Training Academy Beachcomber, which continued to enhance its pool of inhouse resources.
+During the lockdown period, Artisans were encouraged to pursue free online learning through links forwarded to them via an internal Facebook group.
+The second edition of the LEAD Management Development Programme was suspended but will resume in the coming year with the participation of 20 Supervisors and Middle Managers.
+The development of a proprietary Leadership Development Programme, "Leading the Beachcomber Way" is under way.